thevaleriemack/re-carousel/README.md

 - `auto` {boolean} `true` or `false` (`false` by default) toggle auto sliding.
 - `interval` {number} (`4000`ms by default) interval for auto sliding.
 - `duration` {number} (`300`ms by default) duration for animation.
-- `indicator` {ReactClass} Indicator could be various, so it's not built within the Carousel.
-You may use this [dots indicator](src/indicator-dots.js) or make your own:
+- `indicator` {ReactClass} Indicator could be various, so it's not builtin.
+  You may create your own indicator according to this [dots indicator](src/indicator-dots.js), or just send it in:

   ```javascript
   import Carousel from 're-carousel'
   import IndicatorDots from 're-carousel/indicator-dots'